Dave's Travel Pages

 By this point, I'd already been cycle touring from England to Cape Town, had ridden from Alaska to Argentina, and had taken numerous other ‘smaller' cycling trips.
 Clearly, the novelty of a cycle tour hadn't worn off for me during all this time!

-I enjoy it – I really do, but it's not all tailwinds and downhill riding though when bikepacking – although I guess that goes without saying!
+Basically, I enjoy it – I really do!
+But that's not to say it's all tailwinds and downhill riding though when bikepacking.

-If you're wondering whether being a bicycle traveler is for you, these are the pros and cons to take into account when planning to travel the world by bicycle.
+If you want to start bicycle touring, and are wondering whether being a bicycle traveler is for you, these are the pros and cons to take into account when planning to travel the world by bicycle.

 Why Travel the World by Bicycle?

-For every uphill ride, there is a wonderful downhill glide, for every headwind there is a tailwind, and you don't need to be superman to do it.
+For every uphill ride, there is a wonderful downhill glide, for every headwind there is a tailwind, and you don't need to be superman to go out on bike tours.

 There are people of all shapes, sizes, abilities, and ages bicycle touring around the world as you read this.
 They are all having a unique travel adventure, pushing their own limits, finding out more about themselves, and exploring this wonderful world of ours in a way which has a low impact on the environment, and brings them closer to local communities.